-Response to Editor and Reviewers
+Responses to the comments of Editor and Reviewers

 CJFAS-2023-0139R2

+Dear Editor-in-Chief Dr. Krkošek,

+We greatly appreciated the efforts of the Associate Editor and the two reviewers, which have helped us improve the manuscript immensely.
+Below are our point-by-point responses to their comments.

 Associate Editor comments to author: I have received two thorough rereviews of cjfas-2023-0139.R1, Assessing the Impacts of Environmental and Ecological Variables on the Performance of Fraser Sockeye Salmon Forecast.
 Both reviewers indicated that the revised manuscript was substantially improved.
 Reviewer 1 had several important concerns that should be addressed by the authors, and reviewer 2 recommended accepting the manuscript.
 I agree with reviewer 1 that some revision is still needed.
 In particular, 1) the authors should double check that their equations are correct.

-[1]Response: We double checked the equations and made corrections.
+[1]Response: We double checked the equations and made corrections (details provided below: Point 2 of Reviewer 1).

 2) A metric of bias would be a useful addition to the other performance metrics.
 If all the approaches have similar bias, then the average level can be reported in the text.

-[2]Response: We are sorry for the confusion, we modified the equation back to the original equation, and use Abs(MPE) and Abs(MRE) for better understanding.
+[2]Response: Thanks for your suggestion; accordingly, a metric of bias (Normalized Forecast Metric, NFM) was added to measure bias (Lines 227-229).
+For clarity and consistency, we have also slightly modified the performance metrics (Lines 210-219) with the right equations provided.

 3) The affect of discretizing spawning performance at 0%, 50%, and 100% should be briefly discussed in the discussion.
-[3]Response: We added a few sentence to discuss this issue and included an example to help explain the assumption.
+[3]Response: We added a few sentence to discuss this issue and included an example to explain the assumption; please refer to our response to Point 1 of Reviewer 1 for details.

 I commend the authors on their thorough revisions, and I recommend minor revisions before reconsidering this manuscript for publication.
 My minor comments by line number are below.
 41. Please include the scientific name for sockeye salmon.

-[4]Response: We made this change accordingly.
+[4]Response: Thank you, the scientific name has been added.

 149. Add “to be” after “found”.